uc-cdis/gen3.org/content/resources/user/analyze-data.md

 # To clone and develop the source:
 git clone https://github.com/uc-cdis/gen3sdk-python.git

-# Use the `!` magic command to clone and install the python SDK in the workspace:
+# Use the `!` magic command to clone and develop the python SDK in the workspace:
 !git clone https://github.com/uc-cdis/gen3sdk-python.git

 # As the Gen3 community updates repositories, keep them up to date using: